Canvasbird/GSoC-Ideas/wiki/GSoC_2021_Proposal_Template.md

 ## OpenSource Contributions

-- If you have contributed to Canvasbird or any other open source project, please provide the link of the pull requests with one-line description of the feature you added or the bug you fixed.
+- If you have contributed to Canvasbird or any other open source project, please provide the link of the pull requests with a one-line description of the feature you added or the bug you fixed.
 - If you have contributed by opening issues or conducting events, feel free to mention that as well.

 ## Time Commitment